paulinedef/Oceane/fontbakery/fontbakery-report.md

  * U+F041 : not included in any glyphset definition
  * U+F042 : not included in any glyphset definition
  * U+F043 : not included in any glyphset definition
+ * U+FB00 LATIN SMALL LIGATURE FF: not included in any glyphset definition
+ * U+FB01 LATIN SMALL LIGATURE FI: not included in any glyphset definition
+ * U+FB02 LATIN SMALL LIGATURE FL: not included in any glyphset definition
+ * U+FB03 LATIN SMALL LIGATURE FFI: not included in any glyphset definition
+ * U+FB04 LATIN SMALL LIGATURE FFL: not included in any glyphset definition
+ * U+FB05 LATIN SMALL LIGATURE LONG S T: not included in any glyphset definition

 Or you can add the above codepoints to one of the subsets supported by the font: `latin`, `latin-ext` [code: unreachable-subsetting]
 </div></details><details><summary>⚠ <b>WARN:</b> Are there caret positions declared for every ligature? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/ligature_carets">com.google.fonts/check/ligature_carets</a>)</summary><div>